neulab/knn-transformers/README.md

   --save_knnlm_dstore
 ```

-A Wikitext-103 datastore requires about 200GB of disk space.

 ### Step 3: Building the FAISS index

-The FAISS index requires a training stage where it learns an index for accessing the keys quickly.
+The FAISS index requires a training phase where it learns an index for accessing the keys quickly.
 This step does not require a GPU.

-To download our index:
-TODO
+To download an index for the finetuned `gpt2` model (`neulab/gpt2-finetuned-wikitext103`):
 ```
 wget -P checkpoints/gpt2/ https://knn-transformers.s3.amazonaws.com/gpt2/index_gpt2_116988150_768.indexed
 ```

+Similarly, we trained `faiss` indexes for  `distilgpt2-finetuned-wikitext103`, `gpt2-med-finetuned-wikitext103` and `gpt2-large-finetuned-wikitext103`, see: [https://knn-transformers.s3.amazonaws.com/index.html](https://knn-transformers.s3.amazonaws.com/index.html)

 To build the FAISS index yourself (not needed if you already downloaded ours):
 ```bash
 MODEL=neulab/gpt2-finetuned-wikitext103